QED137/Bayesian_Fun/README.md

 Visulisation of Baysian Estiamte of Posterior Distribution

-This Jupyter Notebook provides an interactive visualization of Bayesian updating for different prior distributions and likelihood models.
-It allows you to explore how the posterior distribution changes as you vary the parameters of the prior, likelihood, and data.
+# Bayesian Inference Visualization

+This repository contains Python code for visualizing Bayesian inference using interactive widgets in Jupyter notebooks.

+## Overview

+ I Bayesian inference is a powerful statistical framework for updating beliefs about parameters in the presence of new data.
+This project demonstrates Bayesian updates for different prior distributions (Gaussian, Poisson, Uniform, and Bernoulli) and visualizes the changes in the posterior distribution as data is observed.

 ## Dependencies

-Make sure you have the following libraries installed:

-* numpy
-* scipy
-* matplotlib
-* seaborn
-* ipywidgets
+pip install requirement.txt

-You can install them using pip:
+You can install these dependencies using pip:

 ```bash
 pip install numpy scipy matplotlib seaborn ipywidgets